rushir/burrataboy/_posts/2019-07-01-introducing-burratabboy.md

 ### What's next?

 Over the next several days I'll be writing up a few reviews of some restaurants I've had the pleasure of eating at in New York.
-Be on the lookout for: [L'Artusi](https://www.lartusi.com/), [Pasquale Jones](https://www.pasqualejones.com/), and [Maialino](https://maialinonyc.com/).
+Be on the lookout for reviews of: [L'Artusi](https://www.lartusi.com/), [Pasquale Jones](https://www.pasqualejones.com/), and [Maialino](https://maialinonyc.com/).

 Thanks for reading!